 Our motors and drives team has been promoting motor system efficiency for over 30 years.
 Since the late 1980s, we have tested more than 3,500 motors and drives in our nationally accredited lab, provided trainings and resources to customers, ensured that motor-driven systems are reliable and energy efficient, and contributed to the development of minimum efficiency performance standards (MEPS) in the U.S. and abroad.
 Using our decades of experience and knowledge, we are committed to continuing our role in the motors and drives industry by assisting manufacturers, distributors, utilities, government agencies and users with their motor system needs.

 Motor and drive efficiency testing has long been the backbone of our work.
-In 1997, our lab became the first in the world to achieve National Voluntary Laboratory Accreditation Program (NVLAP) compliance through the National Institute of Standards and Technology (NIST), and it remains the only independent lab with such recognition in North America.
+In 1997, our lab became the first in the world to achieve National Voluntary Laboratory Accreditation Program (NVLAP) accreditation through the National Institute of Standards and Technology (NIST), and it remains the only independent lab with such recognition in North America (Lab Code: 200081-0).
 In 2012, we became the first motor efficiency testing lab outside Mexico to receive NORMA Oficial Mexicana (NOM) designation through the Asociación Nacional de Normalización y Certificación, A.C.
 (ANCE).
 We are also the sole source accredited to perform testing for the Air-Conditioning, Heating, and Refrigeration Institute (AHRI) 1210/1211 standard for variable frequency drives (VFDs).

 “Motor-driven systems account for approximately 50% of all electricity delivered.
 As a class of machinery, these systems far outweigh others in terms of energy conversion (electrical to mechanical).
 During this conversion, significant energy losses can occur, so we work to mitigate and reduce these losses as much as possible.” – Kitt Butler, Director of Business Development